 According to an article published in the Proceedings of the National Academy of Sciences of the United States of America, a few reports of the large reticulated python attacking humans have been received.

 As pets, pythons eat a carnivorous diet that’s heavy in prey like mice and rats.
 While pythons eat live prey in nature, pet snakes can eat recently deceased meals.
 For example, mice that were frozen (and properly thawed) often form the foundation of a pet python’s diet.

 Ball pythons are the most common python that’s kept as a pet.
 In the wild, ball pythons prey on rats, mice, and birds, making them relevant pest controllers in Africa.
 Ball pythons make excellent pets as they feed on rodents and are content to eat either live or pre-killed prey, as long as they are small enough to be swallowed.

 If you have a ball python as a pet, here are the list of foods that these carnivorous reptiles love to eat:

 - Weaver Birds

 - Young Rabbit

 It is not necessary to feed a ball python on a daily basis.
-In general, smaller or younger ball pythons require feedings twice a week, whereas larger ones require feedings once every week or twice a month.
+In general, smaller or younger ball pythons require feedings once a week, whereas larger ones require feedings roughly once a month.

 Discover the "Monster" Snake 5X Bigger than an Anaconda